welford-media/craft3-barclays-epdq/README.md

 ## Configuring Barclays ePDQ Gateway

-Before using this gateway, you must setup a new gateway within the Craft Commerce gateway settings.
-During configuration you will need to input your merchant details as specified on the settings page.
+Before using this gateway, you must set up a new gateway within the Craft Commerce gateway settings.
+During configuration, you will need to input your merchant details as specified on the settings page.
 Make sure you have these details to hand.

 ## Using Barclays ePDQ Gateway